aishwaryalonarkar/Rust-Unix-Shell/README.md

 e. sortbytype (Sort by type): This command is used to combine multiple files of similar pattern or type and it will add those files into a one separate sub directory.

+g. input redirection (<): This command redirects the input from a file and passes it to a command as parameter insted of passing the parameter from standard input.

-f. quit: Use quit to get out of rust command line.
+h. quit: Use quit to get out of rust command line.
 # Crates
 1. json = 0.12.4
 2. colored = 2.0.0